RyKaj/Documentation/InfrastructureArchitecture/Database-SQL-Architect.md

 ### FETECH Pattern

 Consider a shopping cart that has a column \"sku\" and another column
-\"price.\" Most programmers lay out these tables and write some code that copies the price from the ITEMS table to the ORDER\_LINES table.
+\"price."
+Most programmers lay out these tables and write some code that copies the price from the ITEMS table to the ORDER\_LINES table.
 I call this pattern the \"FETCH\" because the price is FETCHed from the ITEMS table and written into the ORDER\_LINES table.